Quick Links: | What is FERPA? | Updating FERPA |

 - Click Save at the bottom to make changes.

 Still need help?
-Contact Office of the Registrar for further assistance.
+Contact the Office of the Registrar for further assistance.
 You can call (530) 898-5142 or email registrar@csuchico.edu.